kristo-godari/wordpress-on-docker/Readme.md

   - create a private repository for your domain.

 ## Costs for running this project in production
-Costs will vary depending on the provider, and the machine specs but here is what currently I pay for mine:
+Costs will vary depending on the provider, and the machine specs but here is what currently I pay for mine (in 2022):
 - Virtual machine:  6 euro/month (4 cores, 8 GB Ram, 200 GB (100% SSD), Unlimited BandWith).
 78$/year
 - Domain name: 15$/year.
 - SSL certificates: 13$/year.